 - (a) Staff are encouraged to verbally praise students for good conduct at every possible opportunity.
-It is vital students feel staff notice their good conduct and are prepared to acknowledge it publicly. - 6.5.2 Positive communications with parents: - (a) Academic and Behaviour Plus Points, including the descriptions explaining why they are awarded, are visible to parents via the Parent Portal. - (b) Significant positive feedback to a student could be accompanied by an email home to parents - (c) Tutors have an important role to play in monitoring their tutees' Plus Points and other achievements, so that they are well-equipped to celebrate achievement within their group and communicate with parents accordingly (for example, congratulatory emails or notecards would be appropriate). - (c) Positive behaviours by students are also highlighted to parents in the School's weekly newsletter Blues Post via the School's social media channels and in letters to parents from the Headmaster.
+It is vital students feel staff notice their good conduct and are prepared to acknowledge it publicly. - 6.5.2 Positive communications with parents: - (a) Academic, Co-Curricular, House & Values Plus Points, including the descriptions explaining why they are awarded, are visible to parents via the Parent Portal. - (b) Significant positive feedback to a student could be accompanied by an email home to parents - (c) Tutors have an important role to play in monitoring their tutees' Plus Points and other achievements, so that they are well-equipped to celebrate achievement within their group and communicate with parents accordingly (for example, congratulatory emails or notecards would be appropriate). - (c) Positive behaviours by students are also highlighted to parents in the School's weekly newsletter Blues Post via the School's social media channels and in letters to parents from the Headmaster.

-6.5.3 Academic Plus Points:
+6.5.3 Plus Points:

-- (a) Plus Points are awarded for good work or academic effort, either on one-off or accumulated occasions.
-The standard is relative and not absolute; all students should be able to achieve Plus Points regardless of their ability. - (b) Teachers should record the reward on iSAMS.
+- (a) Academic Plus Points are awarded for good work or academic effort, either on one-off or accumulated occasions.
+The standard is relative and not absolute; all students should be able to achieve Plus Points regardless of their ability. - (b) Values Plus Points are awarded for positive conduct which demonstrates the School's values: Aspiration, Compassion, Courage, Integrity & Service. - (c) Co-Curricular and House Plus Points are awarded for good effort and/or achievement during co-curricular or House activities. - (d) All Plus Points should be recorded by a member of staff on iSAMS.